mub2332/FIT-Honors-Monash/reports/design-tech-report.md

 After thorough research, as presented above, we have decided to go with SOA because the pros outweigh the cons for our project.
 Looking back, we understand the advantages that only SOA can bring to the table and wish to fully utilise them.
 The alternatives fell short of the mark.

+Specifically, we have decided to go with the REST service technology instead of the SOAP protocol because our project requires a fast service.
+The SOAP service has a lot of built-in security measures like WS security as opposed to the REST's performance advantage, but we still opted for this protocol.

+Also, SOA is good for our project because it lets us maintain each project independently of the others and it lets us reuse a service in other applications.
+The process of debugging is a lot better because individual modules are smaller and easier to detect.
+Furthermore, if a module fails, the others will still run.

+SOA is more reusable and maintaianble as opposed to other architectures.
 Since our project has 4 different teams working on separate modules, SOA will allows us greater flexibility and cohesion between the teams.
-We can utilise the element of microservices to ensure that we can manage our project without the need for a backend database.
+We can utilise the element of single use process requests to ensure that we can manage our project without the need for a backend database.

 We fully believe that using this architecture for our project will yield effective and efficient results.
+SOA is the obvious choice for our project in this matter.

 ## References